cloudoperators/documentation/architecture-decision-records/008-greenhouse-helm-controller-ng.md

 ## Decision Drivers <!-- optional -->

 - Simplicity:
-  - The solution should work without any enduser facing changes.
+  - The solution should work without any end-user-facing changes.
 - Control:
   - The solution should allow to control the lifecycle of the Helm releases.
 - Stability:
   - The solution should be stable and reliable.
   - The lifecycle of the Helm releases should be handled correctly.
 - Development cost:
-  - Time spend on the development of the solution.
+  - Time spent on the development of the solution.

 ## Considered Options